-- entrance doors, Council Chambers, and public areas of levels 1, 2, and 3 including meeting rooms but excluding toilets - lifts 1, 2, 3 and 4, including lift foyers on levels 4 and 5 as well as throughout the basement level car park - customer service counters and throughout the library complex on levels 2 and 3.
+- Entrance doors, Council Chambers, and public areas of levels 1, 2, and 3 including meeting rooms but excluding toilets; - Lifts 1, 2, 3 and 4, including lift foyers on levels 4 and 5 as well as throughout the basement level car park; and - Customer service counters and throughout the library complex on levels 2 and 3.

-Other Council locations where CCTV cameras are located are:
+Other Council locations where CCTV cameras are located:

-- throughout the Springvale Library - Parkmore and Springvale Customer Service Centres - at the entrances to the Operations Centre office complex and throughout the grounds - in the customer service areas of the Paddy O'Donoghue and Jan Wilson community centres, and exhibition spaces in the Walker Street Gallery.
+- throughout the Springvale Library complex; - Parkmore and Springvale Customer Service Centres; - at the entrances to the Operations Centre office complex and throughout the grounds; and - in the customer service areas of the Paddy O'Donoghue and Jan Wilson community centres, and exhibition spaces in the Walker Street Gallery.

-If Council installs security cameras at any additional locations, it will appropriately notify affected employees.
+If Council installs security cameras at any additional locations, it will appropriately notify affected representatives.